 Employment and career opportunities for linguistics graduates are diverse: writing and editing, working with linguistic data in hi-tech and technology companies, teaching English, language-related research, and more.
 Furthermore, our graduates have advantages in any role that requires a high level of English such as marketing, customer relations, marketing communications, etc.

 The wide variety of topics that we teach give a solid foundation that prepares the graduates for advanced studies, at Bar Ilan or any other university in Israel or abroad.
 If you decide to continue to an advanced degree in a different field, you will benefit from the tools and skills that you acquire during your linguistics studies.

 Please fill in your details, and a department representative will be in touch with you.

 - Unplanned: Combined with another Major from any other department

 - Planned with English Literature

 - Planned with French

 For students interested in advanced studies and research in any field of linguistics taught in the department.

 - MA without a thesis

-MA: Linguistics in Clinical research
+Linguistics in Clinical research